-- When considering the needs of patients who identify as Spanish, Hispanic or Latino (above) we see different patterns across clinical service lines. - Within the Medical service line, the experience of Hispanic patients is predominately positive with large positive differences in scores as compared to the all-patient comparison.
-This pattern is contrasted by a few nurse interaction measures as well as perceptions of the courtesy of the person who cleaned the room. - For those receiving Surgical care, a few other topics (e.g., elements of discharge preparation, privacy, service recovery and nurse courtesy) present opportunities while more than half of measures still show very favorable experiences for Hispanic patients. - However, the Maternity service line presents a contrast with more than half of the measures showing lower scores for Hispanic patients than for the all-patient group.
-These opportunities represent many items within the topics of teamwork, discharge prep, courtesy, responsiveness, personalized care, empathy, privacy, choice and service recovery.
+- When considering the needs of patients who identify as Spanish, Hispanic, or Latino (above), we see different patterns across clinical service lines. - Within the Medical service line, the experience of Hispanic patients is predominately positive, with large positive differences in scores compared to the all-patient comparison.
+This pattern is contrasted by a few nurse interaction measures and perceptions of the courtesy of the person who cleaned the room. - For those receiving Surgical care, a few other topics (e.g., elements of discharge preparation, privacy, service recovery, and nurse courtesy) present opportunities, while more than half of the measures still show very favorable experiences for Hispanic patients. - However, the Maternity service line contrasts with more than half of the measures showing lower scores for Hispanic patients than for the all-patient group.
+These opportunities represent many items in teamwork, discharge prep, courtesy, responsiveness, personalized care, empathy, privacy, choice, and service recovery.